 Oslo is the capital and largest city in Norway.
 Oslo's port is the largest general cargo port in the country and its leading passenger gateway.
 Oslo is home to some of which are the world's largest shipping companies, shipbrokers, and insurance brokers.
 Norway is in Northern Europe, bordering the North Sea and the North Atlantic Ocean, west of Sweden.
 The climate is temperate along the coast, modified by the North Atlantic current, colder in the interior with increased precipitation and colder summers, and rain all year round on the west coast.
 The official language is Norwegian.
 It has two forms: Bokmål (most commonly spoken) and Nynorsk.
 English and German are widely spoken, and many Norwegians understand Swedish, Danish and French.
 The main religion is Christianity.
 The economy of Norway is a mixed economy, a prosperous capitalist welfare state featuring a combination of free market activity and large state ownership in certain key sectors.
 The country is richly endowed with natural resources including petroleum, hydropower, fish, forests, and minerals.
 Norwegian businesspeople are generally reserved and formal.
 English is widely spoken in business.
 Expatriate business dress is usually more casual than most western countries.
 Men typically wear a shirt and tie, while women wear a blouse with either slacks or a skirt.
 The security risk for expatriates in Norway is low.
 Risks include low levels of petty crime and difficult driving conditions in winter.
 The currency of Norway is the Norwegian Kroner (NOK).
 Banking is on a par with the rest of Western Europe and North America, however bank opening hours are generally shorter.
 Credit cards are widely accepted, but are not so widely accepted as a means of payment in supermarkets and petrol stations.
 Medical facilities are good, however the cost of treatment for expatriates can be high.
-The population of Oslo is 942,000 (2016 est.), while the inflation rate is 1.5% (July 2017).
+The population of Oslo is 1.6 Million (Metro) (2018 est.), while the inflation rate (CPI) is 2.4% for Norway as at April 2018.
+For a single Expat, the personal income tax rate in Norway is a flat rate of 23%.
+In additional there is bracket tax on personal income, progressive up to 15.4%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Oslo, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Oslo as at 1 July 2017 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very High 2) Clothing: Very High 3) Communication: Average 4) Education: Very High 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Very High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Oslo is for example 86.7% more expensive than Houston TX for groceries, 65.8% more expensive for household costs than Kuala Lumpur, and 151.3% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Oslo, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Oslo as at 1 April 2018 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very High 2) Clothing: Very High 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: Very High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Oslo is for example 90.6% more expensive than Houston TX for groceries, 68% more expensive for household costs than Kuala Lumpur, and 151.6% more expensive for transport costs than Dubai.
 The hardship premium for Oslo for an expat from Perth, is for example 0%, i.e. host location (Oslo) premium of 10% minus home (Perth) location premium of 10%.
 Oslo is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Oslo?
 Register subscribe to your home location and Oslo and run your personalised reports.